cheprasov/ts-react-global-state/README.md

 The library allows to manage global state easy.
 It is based on React Context API and allows to pass states (values & set functions) to children components via Context.

-**Note:** Currently React Class Components are not supported.
-Work in progress.

 ### Features:
 - The library use React API for implementation the Global State feature.
 - Simple & Powerful work with Global State.